About webhooks

 Understand callbacks, subscriptions, signatures, delivery behavior, and retry rules in OmniLab webhooks.

-This article explains how OmniLab turns product events into outbound HTTPS requests.
+Learn how OmniLab turns product events into outbound HTTPS requests, so you can build a receiver that verifies, deduplicates, and handles retries correctly.
 If you are preparing a receiver or reviewing a webhook design with OmniLab, start here.

 The two objects that matter